chensxb97/promManager/README.md

 # promVisualizer

 ## Objective
-Exploring different ways to visualise Prometheus Queries in ReactJS
+A self-service onboarding platform for visualising Prometheus Queries

 ## Summary of App
 - A react app for onboarding prometheus queries and displays visualisations in a global dashboard.